 WICHITA, Kan.
-(AP) - A judge has set a January hearing date for a former University of Kansas athletics consultant seeking a shorter sentence for his part in a ticket-scalping conspiracy.
+(AP) - A federal judge wants a previous attorney for a former University of Kansas athletics consultant to testify before he rules on a request seeking a shorter sentence in a ticket-scalping conspiracy.

-Blubaugh is the husband of Charlette Blubaugh, former ticket director for KU athletics.
-They were among seven people convicted in a $2 million scheme involving the theft and sale of Jayhawk basketball and football tickets.
+They were among seven people convicted in a $2 million scheme involving the theft and sale of Jayhawk athletic tickets.